2015–16 Håndboldligaen

 The 2015–16 Håndboldligaen (known as the Boxer Herreligaen for sponsorship reasons) is the 80th season of the Håndboldligaen, Denmark's premier Handball league.

+Bjerringbro-Silkeborg won their first title ever, when they beat Team Tvis Holstebro in the final.
+Skive fH was relegated, as they finished last in the regular season.

 Team information

 The following 14 clubs compete in the Håndboldligaen during the 2015–16 season:

 Personnel and kits

 Following is the list of clubs competing in 2015–16 Håndboldligaen, with their manager, kit manufacturer and shirt sponsor.